vresque/esque/README.md

 ## Philosophy
-Esque is a Windows-NT-esque and Minix-esque operating system.
+Esque is a kernel which seeks to unite aspects of linux and windows, while being an exokernel-like system.
-It is a micro-kernel featuring a Windows-like userspace.

-As mentioned above, it's main inspirations are Linux and Windows, when it comes to kernel-design, but, when for the userspace-design, Windows is used.
+An exokernel is a kernel which provides just the basic things and any additional things (such as network stacks) are loaded via modules.

 ### Linux Compatibility

 Due to the huge availability of software on linux, esque aims to be somewhat compatible with it.
 It achieves filesystem compatibility due to the use of a `fake-root`.
 There are two major.
 The *real root* and the *fake root*.
 An example of a *fake path* would be `/home/user/` or `/bin/*`.
 A *real root* path starts with the *device:PATH* scheme.
 Examples: `initramfs:/myfile`, `C:/Binaries/*`, `B:/BOOT/EFI/BOOTX64.EFI`, `C:/Users/User/`or `proc:/CpuInfo`.

-Linux syscalls are located at their actual location (0, 1, 2, 3, 4...) while esque syscalls (Windows Like) are located at (SYS_NUM + 0x1000)
+Linux syscalls are located at their actual location (0, 1, 2, 3, 4...) while esque syscalls are located at (SYS_NUM + 0x1000)

 ### Does everything run in Userspace?